RashmithaChintala/Store/README.md

 # Store

-Develop an order workflow with REST API’s where API clients will be able to:
+Developed an order workflow with REST API’s where API clients will be able to:
 ○ Created orders.
 Order shall have order information and items.
 ○ Created customers.
 System shall not allow to add new customer with already existing customer email.